 Each year as part of the Company's continuing, disciplined management development and succession planning process, management meets with division and corporate executives to evaluate the individual performance and leadership potential of our key executives.
 Our CEO uses these performance and leadership evaluations to develop individual pay recommendations to the Committee for senior executives, including the named executive officers (other than himself).
 The Committee reviews the performance evaluations and pay recommendations for the named executive officers and the other senior executives.
-The Committee separately meets in executive session to review the CEO's performance and set his compensation.
+The Committee separately meets in executive session without the CEO present to review the CEO's performance and set his compensation.

 In setting the CEO's compensation, the Committee first considers the Company's financial results.
-The Committee considered the Company's outstanding financial performance in fiscal 2007, which exceeded the financial performance objectives established by the Company for the year:
+The Committee considered the Company's outstanding financial performance in fiscal 2008, which exceeded the financial performance objectives established by the Company for the year:

-- Sales reached a record \$22.6 billion, an increase of 12.1 percent over the prior year. - Earnings per share rose 18.8 percent to \$2.66, which also was a record. - Return on total capital was 20.1 percent, an increase of 170 basis points over the prior year. - Operating cash flow exceeded \$3.0 billion, an improvement of 20.1 percent from fiscal 2006. - The Company increased its dividend to stockholders for the 51st consecutive year. - The Company returned \$1.7 billion to stockholders in the form of dividends and share repurchases.
+- Sales reached a record \$24.8 billion, an increase of 12.1 percent over the prior year. - Earnings from continuing operations per share rose 17.4 percent to \$3.11, which also was a record. - Return on total capital was 21.8 percent, an increase of 170 basis points over the prior year. - Operating cash flow reached \$3.3 billion, an improvement of 9.2 percent from fiscal 2007. - The Company increased its dividend to stockholders for the 52nd consecutive year by 14.3 percent to \$1.20 per share. - The Company returned \$2.1 billion to stockholders in the form of dividends and share repurchases.